miller-me/lab-resources/Intros_to_Coding/Best_Practices.md

 -   [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki)

-When first drafting a script using a particular language or package, start by reading the documentation for the commands you might want to use.
-It goes without saying, but you will save yourself many hours of debugging by using your commands correctly in the first place!
+When first drafting a script using a particular language or package, start by reading the documentation for some of the commands you might want to use.
+It goes without saying, but you will save yourself many hours of debugging by using commands correctly in the first place!

 ##### Error messages